Convolutional neural network: Receptive field

 In neural networks, each neuron receives input from some number of locations in the previous layer.
 In a convolutional layer, each neuron receives input from only a restricted area of the previous layer called the neuron's receptive field.
 Typically the area is a square (e.g. 5 by 5 neurons).
 Whereas, in a fully connected layer, the receptive field is the entire previous layer.
 Thus, in each convolutional layer, each neuron takes input from a larger area in the input than previous layers.
-This is due to applying the convolution over and over, which takes into account the value of a pixel, as well as its surrounding pixels.
+This is due to applying the convolution over and over, which takes the value of a pixel into account, as well as its surrounding pixels.
 When using dilated layers, the number of pixels in the receptive field remains constant, but the field is more sparsely populated as its dimensions grow when combining the effect of several layers.

 To manipulate the receptive field size as desired, there are some alternatives to the standard convolutional layer.
 For example, atrous or dilated convolution expands the receptive field size without increasing the number of parameters by interleaving visible and blind regions.
 Moreover, a single dilated convolutional layer can comprise filters with multiple dilation ratios, thus having a variable receptive field size.